RSA Cipher

 Assume (ni, nj) = 1

-.
-If not we already found a factor for the modulus, and
+, if not then already found a factor for the modulus, and

-thus we can trivially recover the message m
+thus we can trivially recover enough secrets to disclose the message.

 The attacker writes a system of equations: